You are here

 - media; and

-- Therapeutic Goods Advertising Code Council.
+- Therapeutic Goods Advertising Consultative Committee.

-From 1 July 2018, the TGA will be the single body responsible for handling complaints about therapeutic goods advertising to the public.
+From 1 July 2018, the TGA became the single body responsible for handling complaints about therapeutic goods advertising to the public.
 It will consider complaints about advertisements for medical devices and other therapeutic goods appearing in broadcast and mainstream print media, billboards, cinema films, the internet etc. The majority of activity in this area is related to assessing the validity of complaints about current advertisements that are claimed as not meeting the requirements.

 The TGA does not charge for lodging a complaint about an advertisement.
 To do so would be contrary to the intent of allowing all complaints about advertising to be appropriately examined.
 The costs of validating complaints are recovered via annual charges which are linked to the maintenance of the sponsor's ARTG entry, spreading the cost of the function evenly across all products.